metalbear-co/metalbear.co/content/en/blog/hooking-go-from-rust/index.md

 [^1]: Application binary interface - how binary programs interact, how do they use the stack, registers, etc.
 [^2]: The cool Gopher was made using https://gopherize.me/.
-[^3]: Foreign Function Interface - How to interact with external functions provided by other frameworks/dependencies.
+[^3]: Foreign Function Interface - how a language/framework interacts with external functions provided by other languages/frameworks.